 Early History of the Alltyn family

 This web page shows only a small excerpt of our Alltyn research.
-Another 161 words (12 lines of text) covering the years 1284 and 1190 are included under the topic Early Alltyn History in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) covering the years 1284, 1648, 1709, 1763, 1705, 1712, 1709, 1190, 1792, 1867, 1792, 1814 and 1874 are included under the topic Early Alltyn History in all our PDF Extended History products and printed products wherever possible.

 Alltyn Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Alltyn were recorded, including Alton, Allton, Allten, Alten, Altoun, Althoun, Althan, Althaun, Aulton, Dalton and many more.

 Early Notables of the Alltyn family (pre 1700)

 Another 29 words (2 lines of text) are included under the topic Early Alltyn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Alltyn family to Ireland

 Some of the Alltyn family moved to Ireland, but this topic is not covered in this excerpt.

 Another 104 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Alltyn family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Alltyn arrived in North America very early: Alexander, Anthony, James and Richard Alton all arrived in Philadelphia between 1850 and 1860.